publiccodenet/publiccode.net/README.md

 # http

-A web site for the Foundation For Public Code
+This website is the homepage for the Foundation For Public Code.
+It is a portal to the content that the Foundation For Public Code has to offer.

 ## Installing